I PREFER EQSL BUT WILL ALSO ACCEPT DIRECT QSL IF ACCOMPANIED BY SAE & $2 For RETURN POSTAGE

 I've had a lifelong interest in radio starting in the late 70's as a young 10 year old boy when I was in Canada on a family holiday...
 My uncle had a CB radio in his truck and I loved listening to all the chatter!
 When we came home my dad bought me a cheap 4w AM CB but I wanted to know what those strange warbly sounds were that I could'nt access so I quickly graduated to a 240 channel SSB set and tasted my first proper DX.
 I was hooked!
 I was fortunate enough to experience the fantastic propagation of the early 1980s when it was possible to work the world with simple equipment and very low power.
-My main antenna was a homebrew 1 element Delta Loop for 11m which worked the world for me with 12 watts.
-Around this time I bought an old Yaesu FT902DM and became an active SWL on the HF bands.
-Long periods of inactivity unfortunately followed due to work commitments and starting a family and I left the hobby behind for a number of years. but radio is in the blood and I got the bug again a few years back, finally obtaining my radio licence in July 2012 and thankfully I passed.
+My main antenna back then was a homebrew Delta Loop for 11m which worked the world for me with just 12 watts of power.
+Later on I inherited an old Yaesu FT902DM and became an active SWL on the HF bands.
+Long periods of radio inactivity unfortunately followed due to work commitments and starting a family and I left the hobby behind for a number of years. but radio is in the blood and I got the bug again when we settled in our current home, finally obtaining my full amatuer radio licence in July 2012 and thankfully I passed.
 A lifetimes ambition fulfilled.
 What a great hobby it is!!

 My main radio is a Yaesu FT 1000MP MK V, getting on in years now but still a wonderful rig and a joy to operate.